-The staff and governors of School make every effort to address concerns raised quickly and at an early stage.
-The school operates an open door policy and encourages parents to discuss any concerns with class teachers, or an appropriate member of the school staff at the earliest opportunity.
+The staff and Local Governing Body Kidmore End CE Primary School make every effort to address concerns raised quickly and at an early stage.
+The school operates an open-door policy and encourages parents to discuss any concerns with class teachers, or an appropriate member of the school staff at the earliest opportunity.

-The staff and governors recognise however that sometimes parents, or members of our community may wish to make a more formal complaint and have therefore adopted the following procedure to deal with these.
+The staff and Local Governing Body recognise however that sometimes parents, or members of our community, may wish to make a more formal complaint and have therefore adopted the following procedure to deal with these.